Jonathantrans/Chess/README.md

 # Chess
-Chess game made with SFML
+Chess game made with SFML, C++, and C.

 # Gameplay :
 With left click you take the figure and with rigth click you place it.\